plantbreeding/BrAPI-Manuscript2/manuscript.md

 BrAPI is a standardized RESTful web service API specification for communicating plant breeding data.
 This community driven standard is free to be used by anyone interested in plant breeding data management.
 This manuscript describes updates and outlook for the current version of BrAPI.

+## Introduction

+DIGITAL ECOSYSTEM

+Justification for a second paper

 ## References {.page_break_before}